 This delivers measurable benefits: significantly lower MTTR (mean response time), and it removes the delay and false positives that manual steps can introduce—turning security response into deterministic system behavior.

-4.2 Systematic policy decisions
+Systematic policy decisions

 The built-in traffic analytics engine distinguishes attack vectors (such as abusive hostname requests and CC-style floods) and automatically selects appropriate defenses.
 Its core value is this: moving the decision of whether to block and how to block from human, expert-driven firefighting to repeatable, system-embedded decision logic.

 Defense is baked into the platform, reducing reliance on individuals and improving stability for the whole team.
+For application-layer floods that get past the packet tier, the same gateway composes with rate limiting by custom keys and a built-in captcha challenge to absorb CC-style attacks.

 Any system on the core data path that behaves as a “black box” is itself a risk.
 Our design treats observability as a first-class concern.